 The “Ifedioramma Okafor Memorial Secondary School Academic (IFOMSSA) Awards”, was established in memory of the late Mr. Ifedioramma Isaac Okafor (1939 to 2016), who was the father of the OCI Foundation Founder, and was a firm believer that Education holds the key to limitless successes, not just for individuals, but for the society at large.

-This annual programme is designed to grant a one-off financial (or equivalent) award to senior secondary school students (Senior IFOMSSA Awards) preparing for their West African Senior School Certificate Examination (WASSCE) or the National Examination Commission (NECO), as well as junior secondary school students (Junior IFOMSSA Awards) preparing for the Junior School Certificate Examination.
+This annual programme is designed to grant a one-off financial (or equivalent) award to senior secondary school students (Senior IFOMSSA Awards) preparing for their West African Senior School Certificate Examination (WASSCE) or the National Examination Council (NECO), as well as junior secondary school students (Junior IFOMSSA Awards) preparing for the Junior School Certificate Examination.
 Winners from the 2019 IFOMSSA Senior awards will also have their Joint Admissions and Matriculations Board (JAMB) Examination registration fees automatically covered, once they indicate interest in proceeding with this exam.

 The idea is to encourage the recipients and spur students from the eligible schools towards the attainment of greater academic successes.
 This will be achieved by awarding financial benefits to academically outstanding students towards their school certificate exams (mentioned above).